spectrum4/spectrum4/src/spectrum4/README.md

     * The registers and are copied to the stack, and the RAM is snapshotted (3)
     * The snapshots (2) and (3) are compared, and differences are logged to UART as test failures with state recorded from snapshots (1), (2) and (3)
-  * The RPi 3B performs a demonstration of audio and visual features
+  * The Raspberry Pi performs a demonstration of audio and visual features
-  * The RPi 3B continues running Spectrum 4+ as normal
+  * The Raspberry Pi continues running Spectrum +4 as normal

 ## Unit tests